microsoft/CosmosDB_Multi-Tenant/README.md

 <img src="./images/Deploy_CosmosDBMultTenant_Lab_CosmosDB_add_region_save.jpg" alt="Region availability zones" width="800">

 ### Region Outages
-Region outages refer to outages that affect all Azure Cosmos DB nodes in an Azure region, across all availability zones.
+Region outages refer to the outages that affect all Azure Cosmos DB nodes in an Azure region, across all availability zones.
 In the rare cases of region outages, Azure Cosmos DB can be configured to support various outcomes of durability and availability